pgbouncer/pgbouncer/doc/usage.md

 ptr
 :   Address of internal object for this connection.
-    Used as unique ID for a point in time but can be recycled over time.
-    For a unique ID that stays unique through time see the ID field above.

 link
 :   Address of client connection the server is paired with.